Validating Design Tokens Against JSON Schema in CI

 1. Define a Strict JSON Schema (Draft 2020-12): Map your token hierarchy using $ref pointers for shared types (e.g., color, spacing, typography).
 Enforce additionalProperties: false to reject undocumented keys.

-2. Install a Performant Validator: Add ajv-cli or ajv as a strict dev dependency.
-Avoid runtime-heavy parsers in CI environments.
+2. Install a Performant Validator: Add ajv as a strict dev dependency.
+The ajv-cli package provides the ajv CLI command for use in scripts.

 3. Create a Validation Script: Write a synchronous Node.js script that reads token directories, resolves aliases, and executes schema checks.